Vertical Farming Systems: Your 3 Biggest Questions Answered

 What is Vertical Farming?

-Vertical farms are high tech places where food is grown that inhabit buildings in largerly urban areas.
+Vertical farms are high tech places where food is grown in buildings in largely urban areas.
 The food is grown in stacks, rather than laid out across the fields.
 Small vertical farms and even home vertical farms are growing an enormous amount of produce.
 In many cases they are growing this food with no sun and no dirt.
-They are using artificial lights and controlled climates as well as hydoponic methods.
+They are using artificial lights and controlled climates as well as hydroponic methods.

 In a home situation vertical farming can be done simply by attaching containers to a wall or a latticework and growing in containers that hang or are attached.
 Most of the time the growing can be done with an incredibly small amount of water and plant food, aside from taking a lot less time to work the farm and to harvest.